akidonakis-ims/docs/developer-guide/development-install.md

 ## Step 8: Done!
 Open Directus by navigating your browser to the path where it was installed in your local host.

-If Directus was installed manually, log in using the default user `admin@example.com` and password `password`
+If Directus was installed manually, log in using the default user `admin@admin.com` and password `admin`